waneon/spelunk.nvim/README.md

 - Opt-in persistence of bookmarks on a per-directory basis
 - Togglable UI, with contextual and rebindable controls
 - Cycle bookmarks via keybind
+- Telescope integration!
+Fuzzy find over all bookmarks, or those in the current stack

 ## Requirements
 Neovim (**stable** only) >= 0.10.0